build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 date: 2023-06-20
 ---

-As an IT administrator, it’s not unusual to restore a database from a backup.
+For an IT administrator, restoring a database from a backup isn't unusual.
 Migrating an on-premise database to the cloud follows a similar process.
 However, instead of using and automate using scripts.
 In this tutorial, we introduce the AWS CLI too.
 Instead using a console application to instantiate and configure the database server, you will use the command line.

 There are advantages to using the command line.
 First, the command line offers a larger set of options for creating services.
 Second, commands can be chained together so that one command returns an output that can be used by another.
 Third, commands can be combined into a script that can be reused.

-## What you will learn

-- Create an browser based environment for working with cloud resources
-- Create storage and attach it to a database server
-- Deploy and configure SQL Server with a Lightsail blueprint
-- Restore a MS SQL database on a Windows Server VPS

-## Prerequisites

-Before starting this tutorial, you will need the following:

- - An AWS Account (if you don't yet have one, you can create one and [set up your environment here](https://aws.amazon.com/getting-started/guides/setup-environment/)).

 ## Sections
 <!-- Update with the appropriate values -->